labgrid-project/labgrid/doc/configuration.rst

 The example describes port 0 on the remote power switch `powerswitch.example.computer`, which is a `gude` model.

+Arguments:
   - model (str): model of the power switch
   - host (str): hostname of the power switch
   - index (int): number of the port to switch

 The `model` property selects one of several `backend implementations
 <https://github.com/labgrid-project/labgrid/tree/master/labgrid/driver/power>`_.